klipper4cnc-coder/klipper4cnc/README.md

 # klipper4cnc

-> A CNC-capable fork of Klipper with a geometry-first motion pipeline
+> A CNC-capable fork of Klipper with a geometry-first motion pipeline - Very much incomplete but I will be actively developing it.
+I'm sure I have a few more weeks of coding before testing with an actual cnc.
 **klipper4cnc** is a fork of [Klipper](https://github.com/Klipper3d/klipper) that adds a true CNC execution mode while preserving full compatibility with traditional 3D printer usage.

 The goal is **not** to turn Klipper into “kind-of CNC”, but to allow Klipper to operate in **two distinct motion personalities**: